Storms packing high winds cause damage in Indiana, Arkansas

 The area hit by the storms is about 20 miles (32 kilometers) south of Jonesboro, which was struck last month by an EF3 tornado.

 Thousands of utility customers in Pennsylvania remained without power Thursday, a day after severe thunderstorms spawned two small tornadoes.
-Those storms, which came through Wednesday morning, tore the roofs off of a church and a brewery in New Kensington and blew away a hanger at the Arnold Palmer Regional Airport.
+Those storms, which came through Wednesday morning, tore the roofs off of a church and a brewery in New Kensington and blew away a hangar at the Arnold Palmer Regional Airport.

 A stormy stretch of weather is predicted in the coming days.
 On Thursday, parts of the Texas Hill Country could see large hail and strong storms, while damaging wind gusts are possible in Washington, D.C., and New York City, the Storm Prediction Center said.